 This bread has the classic flavor and moist crumb of a traditional Pumpkin Bread, but with half the sugar.
-It stores well too in the fridge or freezer, and uses a full can of pumpkin!
+This Healthy Pumpkin Bread stores well in the fridge or freezer and uses a full can of pumpkin!

 healthy pumpkin bread sliced on white plate

-As soon as there was even a hint of fall in the air, I was ready for pumpkin bread.
+As soon as there is even a hint of fall in the air, I am ready for pumpkin bread.
 And I had a feeling that the basic method I used for my Lower Sugar Banana Bread would work really well with pumpkin.

 And wow it did.

-This recipe uses a whole can of pumpkin puree, so you won’t be left with a small amount at the end to use up.
-And it bakes up moist and delicious.
-It stores well, is good cold or toasted, and is an easy breakfast or snack to share with the kids.
+This recipe uses a whole can of pumpkin puree (just like my Easy Pumpkin Cake), so you won’t be left with a small amount at the end to use up.
+This Healthy Pumpkin Bread bakes up moist and delicious, stores well, is good cold or toasted, and is an easy breakfast or snack to share with the kids.

 ingredients in healthy pumpkin bread